 Lexie is a graduate of the College of William and Mary and is a Certified Association Executive (ASAE).

-Benjamin van Loon joined as AFIRE’s first Communications Director in 2019, responsible for strategy, innovation, technical operations, communications, and thought leadership, including serving as editor-in-chief of Summit Journal.
+Benjamin van Loon is Senior Communications Director for AFIRE, responsible for strategy, innovation, technical operations, communications, and thought leadership, including serving as editor-in-chief of Summit Journal.

 Previously, Ben held several marketing communications and strategy leadership roles for global organizations across urban planning and architecture, economic development, public relations, professional services, and business journalism.